-I. BACK GROUND ~ 1.
 Name of Proponent Address and Phone Number of Proponent: 10.
-Do you have any plans for future additions expansion, or further activity related to or connected with this proposal?
-If yes, explain: 4 5 Name of Proposal, if applicable: 11.
-Do you know of any plans by others which may affect the property covered by your proposal?
-If yes, explain: 6 Nature and Brief Description of the Propos- al (including but not limited to its size, gen- eral design elements, and other factors that will give an accurate understanding of its scope and nature): 12.
-7 Location of Proposal (describe the physical setting of the proposal, as well as the extent of the land area affected by any environmental impacts, including any other information needed to give an accurate understanding of the environmental setting of the proposal): 11.
-ENVIR (1) ONMENTAL IMPACTS (Explanations of all "yes" and "maybe" an swers are required) Yes Maybe No Earth.
-Will the proposal result in: 8 Estimated Date for Completion of the Proposal: (a) Unstable earth conditions or in changes in geologic substructures?
-9 List of all Permits, Licenses or Government Approvals Required for the Proposal (federal, state and local-including rezones): (b) Disruptions, displacements, compaction or overcovering of the soil?
+Do you have any plans for future additions, expansion, or further activity related to or connected with this proposal?
+If yes, ex- 3.
+4. 5.
+Date Checklist Submitted Agency Requiring Checklist Name of Proposal, if applicable: 11. plain: 6.
+Nature and Brief Description of the Propos- al (including but not limited to its size, gen- eral design elements, and other factors that will give an accurate understanding of its 12. proposal?
+If yes, explain: Attach any other application form that has scope and nature): been completed regarding the proposal; if none has been completed, but is expected to be filed at some future date, describe the nature of such application form: 7 Location of Proposal (describe the physical setting of the proposal, as well as the extent of the land area affected by any environ- 11 CNIVER mental impacts, including any other infor- mation needed to give an accurate understanding of the environmental setting of the proposal): II.
+ENVIR CONMENTAL IMPACTS (Explanations of all "yes" and "maybe" an- swers are required) Yes Maybe No (1) Earth.
+Will the proposal result in: 8.
+Estimated Date for Completion of the Proposal: (a) Unstable earth con- ditions or in changes in geologic substructures?
+9. List of all Permits, Licenses or Government Approvals Required for the Proposal (feder- al, state and localincluding rezones): (b) Disruptions, dis- placements, compaction or overcovering of the soil?